 It’s important to allow yourself time to grieve.
 It may take longer than you think, so be compassionate with yourself if feelings of grief are still coming up after you think you should be over it by now.
 Dedicating time to grieve your loss in a safe space will help you to process it more easily and more thoroughly.

-website 3.
+uniquely 3.
 Observe your emotions.

 Don’t do this right away; let the feelings flow first.
 But once you’ve had some time to feel your emotions, start paying attention to exactly what these emotions are.
 You may be experiencing multiple emotions.
 Identify as many as you can.